Getting started#

 • cens: censoring indicator (0- censored, 1- event).

 One common approach is to use a one hot encoder to convert them into numerical features.
-We then seperate the dataframes into features X and labels y.
+We then separate the dataframes into features X and labels y.
 The following code also partitions the labels and features into training and testing cohorts.

 Data preparation#